goutham794/clinical-relation-extraction/README.md

 In Fine-Tuning-Transformers/
 - `sh prepare_script.sh` - to prepare required data
+- `create_multilingual_data.py` - to create multilingual data from each language dataset.
 - `train_ner*.py` - to train on the NER task.
 - `infer_ner*.py` - to infer on the NER task.
 - `rc_dataset*.py` - to create the Relation Classification dataset.